Request Flow

 // 2.
 Extract context for logging logFields := log.Fields{ "update_id": ctx.UpdateId, "error_type": fmt.Sprintf("%T", err), }

 // 3.
-Check for expected/suppressible errors if helpers.ShouldSuppressFromSentry(err) { log.WithFields(logFields).Warn("Expected error (suppressed)") return ext.DispatcherActionNoop }
+Check for expected/suppressible errors if helpers.IsExpectedTelegramError(err) { log.WithFields(logFields).Warn("Expected Telegram API error") return ext.DispatcherActionNoop }

 // 5.
 Continue processing other updates return ext.DispatcherActionNoop}Common Error Patterns